mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

   <br />
-  This article covers the physical and geometric interpretation of the derivative, as well as some applications like finding maxima and minima in a function and Newton-Raphson.
+  This article covers the physical and geometric interpretation of the derivative, as well as some applications like finding maxima and minima in a function and the Newton-Raphson method.
 tags: ["math", "calculus", "derivative", "maxima minima"]
 image: /images/derivative.jpg
 date: 2015-04-02 10:00:00
 libraries: ["function-plot", "math"]
 ---

-## Physical interpretation of the derivative
+## Physical Interpretation of the Derivative

 > The primary concept of calculus deals with the rate of change of one variable with respect to another.

-### Instantaneous speed
+### Instantaneous Speed

-Let's imagine a person who travels 90km in 3 hours.
-His *average speed* (rate of change of distance with respect to time) is 30km/h.
-Of course, he doesn't need to travel at that fixed speed; he may slow down or speed up at different times during the time he traveled.
+Let's imagine a person who travels 90 km in 3 hours.
+Their *average speed* (rate of change of distance with respect to time) is 30 km/h.
+Of course, they don't need to travel at that fixed speed; they may slow down or speed up at different times during their travel.
 For *many* purposes, it suffices to know the average speed.

 However, in many daily happenings, the average speed is not a significant quantity.
-If a person traveling in an automobile strikes a tree, the quantity that matters is the speed at the *instant of collision* (this quantity might determine if he survives or not).
+If a person traveling in an automobile strikes a tree, the quantity that matters is the speed at the *instant of collision* (this quantity might determine if they survive or not).

 | Concept | Description |
 |---|---|